AyushSingh098/springboot-app/README.md

 # Description

-Project - Develop a spring boot application to perform CRUD operations in a database using controller service repository pattern.
+Project - Develop a spring boot application to perform CRUD operations in CouchbaseDB using controller service repository pattern.